-The Club meets on Monday evenings, sometime Wednesdays for matches, in the Royston Conservative club in Kneesworth Street, near the town centre.
+The Club meets on Monday evenings, sometime Wednesdays for matches, in the Coombes Community Centre in Burns Road SG8 5PT.
 The Club is closed in summer, and on bank holidays; and occasionally on some Mondays if most of our members are engaged in away matches.

 Starting in Division 3 of the Herts League, the Club’s 1st team, consisting mainly of county-standard players living in the neighbourhood, quickly gained promotion to Division 1, and were league runners-up in 1990.
 Fortunes dipped in the mid & late 1990s, although the Russell Trophy (Herts K.O.
 Cup) was won in 1997 and again in 2001.

 After a couple of near misses, the Club were finally crowned Herts League champions in 2002 with a near maximum score, ending Hertford’s domination of the competition.
 The team’s peak, however was achieved later in that decade with 3 successive League championships in 2007, 2008 & 2009.

 The Club has also entered a 2nd team since 1987, originally in Herts Division 7 and consisting of novice players, but gradually improving in strength so that after several promotions, the team lies comfortably in Division 2.

 Due to expanding membership, the Club entered a 3rd team about 12 years ago, and more recently a 4th team.
 We currently only have three teams due to a drop in membership.
 The Club tries to provide League chess to every regular member, commensurate with their level of ability.